About

 The Village Movement

-San Francisco Village is one of 50 Villages in the state of California, and we’re proud to be leading Village Movement California (VMC).
-VMC connects Villages across the state to strengthen impact, accelerate growth, and ensure sustainability of this life-affirming model for social change.
+SFV is one of 46 villages in California and 250 nationwide.
+We are a founding partner of Village Movement California (VMC), the statewide coalition advocating for villages at the state level.
+With funding from Archstone Foundation, VMC launched in 2018 with a mandate to strengthen the impact, accelerate growth, and ensure the sustainability of this life-affirming model for social change.
 Together, we advocate for innovative, community-based solutions to improve quality of life and expand choices at all stages of aging, empowering older adults to sustain independence through community and remain in charge of their lives as they age.

 Staff